-Organic matter analysis is available through MSU County Extension offices or directly through the MSU Soil and Plant Nutrient Lab (www. css.msu.edu/SPNL/).
+Organic matter analysis is available through MSU County Extension offices.
 Organic matter analysis may be determined on soil samples submitted for N-P-K analysis for an additional charge.
 Organic matter levels change slowly and may need to be checked every four years.

 Soil sample analyses are only as accurate or representative as the soil sample, so each field should be checked individually.
-See the Soil and Plant Nutrient Lab website: www. spnl.msu.edu or Extension bulletin E-498, "Sampling Soils," for proper soil sampling procedures.